ax-zyoutz/insightconnect-workflows/workflows/Check_Host_Block_Status_with_Fortinet_Firewall_from_Microsoft_Teams/help.md

 Import the workflow from the Rapid7 Extension Library and proceed through the Import Workflow wizard in InsightConnect.
 Import plugins, create or select connections, and rename the workflow as a part of the Import Workflow wizard as necessary.

-Once the workflow has been imported, **the first Microsoft Teams step will need the team name and channel name updated to suit your Microsoft Teams environment!** Edit the input with the preset text of `change_me` in the first Microsoft Teams step in the workflow.

-In the _Check for IP_ step edit the Address Group Name input from `change_me` to an appropriate address group.
+This workflow leverages InsightConnect's Parameters feature.
+This feature allows variables used multiple times throughout a workflow to be entered once and then referenced throughout the workflow.

+There are four parameters you will need to configure in order to complete setup of your workflow:

+* Team Name: The Microsoft Teams team name in your environment where the workflow should be triggered and respond
+* Channel Name: The Microsoft Teams channel name in your environment where the workflow should be triggered and respond (the channel should exist in the aforementioned team)
+* Group Name: The group name for blocked IPv4 addresses and domains
+* IPv6 Group Name: The group name for blocked IPv6 addresses

+To begin, select "Parameters" either from the Workflow Control Panel or from the Builder to begin configuration.

+After configuring the parameters, activate the workflow in order to trigger it.

+### Usage

+*This workflow will only trigger in the channel specified in the workflow parameters.*

-To run the workflow,  Use the command `!block-status <IP>`.
-The workflow will post responses in the channel.
+To run the workflow, send a message to the specified Microsoft Teams channel starting with the command `!block-status`.

+The workflow will post status updates in the designated Microsoft Teams channel as it runs.

 ## Technical Details